Let’s take a temperature check for a moment.

 Low enrollment in Teacher Preparation Programs (TPPs) within the past decade is nothing new, but it is still on the decline.
 According to the Center for American Progress, since 2010 there has been a ⅓ decline in nationwide enrollment for TPPs and about 340,000 fewer students enrolled in prep programs today.

 The American Association of Colleges for Teacher Education (AACTE) recently wrote an article on the strain that COVID-19 has had on TPPs across the nation.
 Programs, especially small ones, have seen a loss in enrollment as well as budget cuts over the past two years.
-This has led programs to make the difficult decision of closing altogether.
+This has led many programs to make the difficult decision of closing altogether.

 The University of South Florida decided in 2020 to close its undergraduate TPP, shocking both the university’s faculty as well as districts throughout Florida.
 The university cited low enrollment and budgetary cuts as the primary causes.
 Education leaders from around the state chimed in and said they depended on the program to fill vacancies, and they’re not sure where exactly to turn next.